jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 Access the application
 ---------------------

-The application is deployed to <http://localhost:8080/jboss-as-helloworld-ws>.
-Accessing this link directly will display a SOAP "No such operation" error because it expects SOAP messages as input.
-You can try sending SOAP messages to the Web Service endpoint by using the Client based JUnit Tests described below.

-You can check that the webservice is running and deployed correctly by accessing the following URL: <http://localhost:8080/jboss-as-helloworld-ws?wsdl>.
+You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/jboss-as-helloworld-ws?wsdl>.
 This URL will display the deployed WSDL endpoint for the Web Service.

 Undeploy the Archive